 Apocalypse ’45 chronicles the savage battles with Japanese forces in the last months of WW II.
 The film was drawn from 700 reels of archival color footage that had been sitting in a vault in the National Archives and never before seen by the public.
 Digitally restored to 4K, which allows for high quality resolution for the big screen, it was briefly released in August of 2020 for the 75th anniversary of V-J Day.
 It awaits a post Covid world for general release when it can be accommodated in theaters.

 Listeners will also enjoy hearing about Erik’s prescient 2017 film A Gray State, which chronicles the eccentric American veteran, and aspiring film-maker, David Crowley, who was admired by fans of Alex Jones, and whose death triggered conspiracy theories.
-(This film, formerly available on Netflix, is unavailable at this time.)
+A GRAY STATE is rentable on Apple iTunes and for sale on AMAZON.

-We’ll be leaning on Erik’s expertise on extremist right-wing media to explore last week’s dramatic insurrection in Washington DC and what it might mean for us as a nation.
+We’ll be leaning on Erik’s expertise on extremist right-wing media to explore the dramatic January 6th insurrection in Washington DC and what it might mean for us as a nation.

 Photo of David Crowley shooting a scene for his never produced film A Gray State.